 Every trainer has to conduct training the first time.
 We call this paying your dues.
 You can't get around it so you may as well not delay it.

 You'll normally experience some degree of anxiety about unanswered questions as you prepare for the session, when a room full of people will focus their attention on you.
 Thoughts about having too much or too little time, how you look, or how your audience will like you, may cause symptoms of stress.

 The good news is that every time you present a topic, it gets easier because you become more familiar with it; we call that developing a mental script.
 Eventually you're so familiar with the topic, most feelings of stress disappear.

 Right from the start, give up the belief that you have to be perfect or that you must know everything about the topic.
 It's just not true.
 Even experienced trainers occasionally make mistakes and really "screw up," but they know how to roll with it.
 They don't consider mistakes as big deals or as major obstacles to success, and they don't condemn themselves when they make those mistakes.

 The big secret is to accept the fact that mistakes are going to happen.
 As you take these courses, you will undoubtedly see a mistake here and there.
 Let me know about it.
-I love it when a student points out an error.
+We should love it when a student points out an error.
 Why?
-It gives me the opportunity to correct the error and that improves the quality of the training.
-Naturally, I'm thankful for it.
-I thank students all the time!
-Accept the fact that you are going to make mistakes and develop the ability to recover from your mistakes quickly, with grace.
-I personally think that to be perfectly human, is to be perfectly imperfect.
+It gives us the opportunity to correct the error and that improves the quality of the training.
+We should thank students all the time!
+Accept the fact that we are going to make mistakes and develop the ability to recover from your mistakes quickly, with grace.
+We think that to be perfectly human, is to be perfectly imperfect.

 To help ease your nervousness, make sure you are totally finished setting up and ready to start the training.
 This will help you feel "in control" of the event.
 You're on top of things.
-Below are some strategies to help you do this.
+Below are some ways to help you do this while preparing to train.

 Doing all this prior to each training session will increase your confidence and your students will be impressed with how "organized" you are.